 Make sure you choose a soft fabric for your sleep sack or swaddle that is temperature appropriate.
 In the summer months, opt for lighter weight fabric and ensure that your baby isn’t too hot or cold.
 When it’s cold, choose something thicker and cozier, but be careful not to overheat your infant.

 Some swaddles and sacks come with buttons, zippers, and Velcro.
-While these additions can make mom and dad’s job easier, check to be sure that these pieces aren’t coming into contact with baby’s skin or presenting any type of choking or scratching hazard.
+While these additions can make Mom and Dad’s job easier, check to be sure that these pieces aren’t coming into contact with baby’s skin or presenting any type of choking or scratching hazard.

 Ease of Use

-3 a.m. diaper changes may make you reconsider the merits of swaddling your baby from scratch with a blanket.
+Middle-of-the-night diaper changes may make you reconsider the merits of swaddling your baby from scratch with a blanket.
 If you have an extra wiggly baby, then you may want something that’s easy to use.
 Many swaddle blankets have Velcro closures and guides to make swaddling in the dark an easier task.

 And when it comes to sleep sacks, all you have to do is place your little one inside and zip from bottom to top.

 There are dozens, if not hundreds of patterns to choose from.
-Opt for plain to match everything or reflect your personality and style with adorable patterns like unicorns, rainbows or sophisticated abstract prints.
+Opt for plain to match everything or reflect your personality and style with adorable patterns like unicorns, rainbows, or sophisticated abstract prints.
 Many brands come in packs of three, so you have plenty of options to choose from.

 As a parent, your top concern is safety.
 Whichever blanket style or material you choose, always make sure that your little one can breathe.